teresa-m/training-material/learning-pathways/neoantigen.md

 ## One-Click Neoantigen Workflow

 This new [One-Click Neoantigen Workflow](https://usegalaxy.eu/u/galaxyp/w/ipepgen-one-click-workflow) brings together all key modules of the neoantigen discovery process into a single, streamlined analysis within Galaxy.
-Instead of launching each tutorial separately, users can now execute the entire end-to-end pipeline—from database creation to HLA binding prediction—with just one click.
-The workflow integrates:
+Instead of launching each tutorial separately, users can now execute the entire end-to-end pipeline—from database creation to HLA binding prediction—with just one click —without ever leaving Galaxy.

-**Module 1a: Fusion Database Generation** – build personalized fusion peptide databases from RNA-seq data.

-**Module 1b: Non-Reference Database Generation** – construct proteogenomic databases using somatic variants and indels.

-**Module 2: Database Merge and FragPipe Discovery** – merge databases and identify putative neopeptides using FragPipe.

-**Module 3: PepQuery2 Verification** – validate peptide-spectrum matches for candidate neoantigens.

-**Module 4: Variant Annotation** – annotate neopeptides with their genomic and proteomic context.

-**Module 5a–b: HLA and IEDB Binding Predictions** – assess MHC affinity and immunogenic potential.

-With this one-click design, researchers can explore the entire neoantigen discovery adventure—automated, reproducible, and ready for discovery—without ever leaving Galaxy.